Touch Typing Programmes & Dyslexia

 Typing Club

-Excellent touch typing programme and you can see how you are performing at any time.
-Gives you WPM and accuracy using data on a graph.
-There is also a schools edition of this programme.
+Excellent touch typing programme; you can see your performance at any time.
+It shows your WPM and accuracy on a graph.
+There is also a school edition of this programme.

 Typing Club